Current Initiatives

 Interfaith Infrastructure

 Our ongoing study of the new forms of interfaith encounter surveys the innovative interfaith efforts taking place in the United States today.
 Many of these efforts are local, whether born out of crisis, context, or civic purpose; some focus on dialogue, activism, or education.
-Here, we offer a glimpse of an emerging interfaith movement through the local and national organizations fostering engagement across lines of difference.
+Here, we offer a glimpse of an emerging interfaith movement through the local and national organizations fostering engagement across lines of difference as well as a selection of resources for education and engagement.